MSRConnections/Azure-training-course/Content/Stream Analytics/Azure Stream Analytics HOL.md

 <a name="Exercise6"></a>
 ## Exercise 6: Analyze a live data stream ##

-Being able to run your queries and see the results in the Azure Portal is great for testing, but when a query is deployed against a live data stream, you will most likely want to capture the results in a persistent data store.
+Being able to run your queries and see the results in the portal is great for testing, but when a query is deployed against a live data stream, you will most likely want to capture the results in a persistent data store.
 Azure Stream Analytics supports a variety of output types, including blobs, Azure SQL databases, and even event hubs.
 Imagine a scenario in which a Stream Analytics job receives data from an event hub, transforms it, and sends the results to another event hub, which itself serves as the input to another Stream Analytics job.
 Jobs can be chained this way to create rich analytic paths.
 Another reason for using event hubs for output is that software can subscribe to events from event hubs, enabling developers to build custom applications that show Stream Analytics output in near real time.

-In this exercise, you'll configure the Stream Analytics job to store output in storage blobs.
+In this exercise, you'll configure the Stream Analytics job to store output in blobs.
 Then you'll run the job against a live data stream and check the results by inspecting the blob that was generated.

 1. Return to the Stream Analytics job in your browser and click **OUTPUTS**.